lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### Pool Deployment

 TwoCrypto-NG pools have no pool-level pause, but are not fully immutable: the Curve factory admin can ramp A/gamma and update fee/rebalancing/oracle parameters.
 Emergency controls are scoped to the NEST contracts (see Emergency Controls).
-The pool is deployed with the following configuration:
+The pool was deployed with the following configuration:

 | Parameter            | Value                                               |
 | -------------------- | --------------------------------------------------- |